When dishes discolor

 How can stains be removed?

-One tried-and-tested way of removing for instance brownish stains on coffee cups is bleaching.
+One tried-and-tested way of removing, for instance, brownish stains on coffee cups is bleaching.
 This involves the use of a detergent containing a bleaching agent, typically active chlorine or active oxygen.
 Bleaching oxidizes pigments during the wash cycle, rendering discoloration 'invisible' in the process.

 Why are plastics particularly difficult cases?

 On plastics, even bleach often does not have the desired effect.
 One reason for this is the chemical structure of plastics: They consist of countless chains of carbon molecules.
 Pigments from foodstuffs adsorb onto the surfaces of this structure permanently, making their removal a difficult task.
 If the surface has fissures or scratches, pigments diffuse with ease deeper into the material.
 Once ingress has occurred, pigments cannot be removed either chemically or mechanically.
-These stains are permanent and no end of scrubbing or bleaching will help.
+These stains are permanent, and no end to scrubbing or bleaching will help.

 How can discoloration be avoided?

 In order to avoid discoloration in the first place, dishes soiled with food and drinks which are rich in pigments should be rinsed briefly immediately after use.
-Coarse food residue should also be removed to prevent it from drying on.
+Coarse food residue should also be removed to prevent it from drying.
 Beware: A plate with tomato ketchup placed in the dishwasher can result in pigments being released and redepositing on other load items, once again causing discoloration.

 Summary